What to do if your flight is canceled or delayed for hours

 • See whether there’s another airline at the same airport that has seats available on its next flight to your destination.

-2. If you can get a seat on another airline, ask the airline that canceled to transfer your ticket at no cost to you.
-Airlines don’t have to do this, but many will, if you ask.
+2. If you can get a seat on another airline, ask the airline that canceled or delayed your flight to transfer your ticket at no cost to you.
+Airlines don’t have to do this unless it’s a “controllable” cancellation or delay and they’ve vowed to the DOT they’ll honor this.

-3. If the airline can’t/won’t rebook you, and you can’t get a seat quickly on another airline, you may have to regroup.
+3. If the airline can’t/won’t rebook you on their airline or with a competitor, you may have to regroup.
 This could involve you buying a new ticket on another airline and using the money from the refund to cover all or most of the cost.
-If this happens, and the airline canceled for a reason within its control but won’t reimburse you for the difference in ticket prices, file a complaint with the DOT.
+(But you likely won’t get your refund for seven to 20 days, depending on how you paid.)

 4. Be nice.
 No matter what happens, the person you’re dealing with probably didn’t cause your problem, but they might be able to help you fix it.
 Plus, it’s always a good idea to be nice.